 - torrential rain, flooding, mud

 Safety of students and safety of drivers is the overriding consideration when a decision is made to delay, alter or cancel bus service.
 That decision is made jointly by our school bus service providers, Saskatoon Public Schools and Greater Saskatoon Catholic Schools.

-The safety of students and of drivers is the overriding consideration when a decision is made to delay, alter or cancel taxicab service.
-The decision is made jointly between Saskatoon Public Schools and the taxicab companies.
+The safety of students and drivers is the overriding consideration when a decision is made to delay, alter or cancel taxi and wheelchair service.
+The decision is made jointly between Saskatoon Public Schools and the taxi and wheelchair service companies.

 Working together for safe schools